ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 ## Overview

 This tool serves as a reference example for integrating the client generator and enabling the sequencing of measurement services using the generated clients.
-For client generation, the integration of "Measurement Service Client Generator" is required.
+For client generation, the integration of `ni-measurement-plugin-client-generator` is required.
 To achieve it please refer [Client Integration](#client-integration) section.

 ## Steps to use the Reference Sequence tool